Automate Start/Stop EC2 Instance Scheduling Based on Tags

 Lamda function execution

-· Create Lambda function to Start Instance
+· Create a Lambda function to Start the Instance

 Create Lambda function to Start Instance